-Risk Likelihood of occurrence (L) Impact (I) Risk (L) X (I) Strategy Mitigation / Management Services fail to operate within set budgets due to increased service demand or weak systems of demand management 3 4 1% gross expenditure on demand led budgets = £1.6m 12 Departmental service pressures that can only be met through additional resources, such as the risk provisions, or savings being made elsewhere.
+F Risk Likelihood of occurrence (L) Impact (I) Risk (L) X (I) Possible Impact on Financial Strategy Mitigation / Management b d Services fail to operate within set budgets due to increased service demand or weak systems of demand nanagement 3 4 1% gross expenditure on demand led budgets = £1.2m 12 Departmental service pressures that can only be met through additional resources, such as the one-off risk provision, or unplanned savings having to be made elsewhere.
 Possible need for emergency spending and/or recruitment controls with potential impacts on service delivery and quality.
 Reduction in reserves / working balance.
-Qualification of accounts by not securing economy, efficiency and effectiveness in the use of resources.
-Close monitoring and analysis of demand-led budgets and overall budget through TBM.
+Value for Money qualification of accounts by not securing economy, efficiency and effectiveness in the use of resources.
+Close monitoring and analysis of demand- led budgets and overall budget through TBM budget monitoring.
 Identify action plans to mitigate cost pressures.
-Use of the full adult social care precept to mitigate increased demand.
-Demand management activity prioritised through the Caring Together and Better Care Fund integration programmes in Adult Social Care, Dynamic Purchasing System in Homelessness and through the new model of social work practice (PODS and Adolescent Services) in Children's Social Care.
-Services fail to operate within set budgets due to: • Unachievable income • Price variations • Exceptional legal costs 3 4 1% of fees and charges income = £1.1m 12 Departmental cost or income pressures that can only be met through additional resources, such as the risk provisions, or savings being made elsewhere in the budget.
+Use of the full Adult Social Care precept to help to mitigate increased costs.
+Health & Social Care system management activity prioritised through the Caring Together and Better Care Fund integration programmes; new (trailblazer) strategy for addressing Homelessness and continued efforts to embed adolescent and care leaver strategies across agencies.
+Services fail to operate within set budgets due to: Unachievable income Price variations Exceptional legal costs 3 4 1% of fees and charges income = £1.3m 12 Departmental cost or income pressures that can only be met through additional resources, such as the one-off risk provision, or savings being made elsewhere in the budget.
 Possible need for emergency spending and/or recruitment controls with potential impacts on service delivery and quality.
 Reduction in reserves / working balance.
-Qualification of accounts by not securing economy, efficiency and effectiveness in the use of resources Monitor income budgets through TBM and the Modernisation Board governance arrangements for income and debt collection.
+Value for money qualification of accounts by not securing economy, efficiency and effectiveness in the use of resources Monitor income budgets through TBM and the Corporate Modernisation Board governance arrangements for income and debt collection.
 Identify action plans to mitigate unachievable income, price variation and exceptional legal costs.
-In-year review of charging policy and revised charges approved where necessary.
-Support for improved contract management and procurement is planned
+In-year review of charging policy and revised charges approved where absolutely necessary.
+Support for improved contract management and procurement is planned for 2017/18.
+Internal Audit review of services where performance issues or financial concerns are identified.